ducks/discourse-invite-tree/README.md

 A user is considered problematic if they are:
 - Suspended
 - Silenced
-- Have 3+ agreed flags from moderators
+- Have enough agreed flags from moderators (configurable threshold, default: 3)

 ## How It Works